List of Resident Evil characters: Ingrid Hunnigan

 Ingrid Hunnigan serves as Leon S. Kennedy's Case Officer.
 As an F.O.S. agent (Field Operations Support) Hunnigan provides Leon with tactical information relevant to his current situation.
 She assisted him during his missions to rescue Ashley Graham in Resident Evil 4 and to stop Neo-Umbrella in Resident Evil 6.
 She also makes brief appearances in Resident Evil: Degeneration and Resident Evil: Damnation, plus Resident Evil: Death Island.

+The Merchant

+The Merchant is a mysterious vendor operating in the rural Spanish area.
+He appears as a supporting character in Resident Evil 4, providing player characters with weapons, items and upgrades for pesetas.
+The character is also alluded to in Resident Evil Village.